toanhtran/toanhtran/README.md

 ## Hi, I'm ToAnh Tran 👋🏼 👩🏻‍💻

 I'm a Web and Mobile Developer.
-I'm the founder of  [MilSpouse Coders](https:https://milspousecoders.org/) and Co-founder of [Vindicta](https://vindicta.dev/).
+I'm the founder of  [MilSpouse Coders](https:https://milspousecoders.org/) and co-founder of [Vindicta](https://vindicta.dev/).
 At MilSpouse Coders is dedicated To empowering Military Spouses around the globe to tind challenging and fulfilling careers in technology.

 - 🌱 I’m currently learning Flutter and Dart.